contexthub/notify-me/README.md

 2. According to Apple docs, you should not worry about the number of background pushes you send to a device, they will automatically be rate-limited in being delivered to the device (see #3 for more info)
 3. Background pushes can be queued at the APNS level and sent with the next foreground push if too many background pushes are sent at once.
 4. There is no guarantee that a push notification will be delivered to a device, though APNS gives best effort when possible.
 If a device is offline when a push is sent, APNS will attempt to send it the next time the device is online.
+5. It may take several minutes before the OS decides to wake up your app to process a background push.
+6. While debugging in Xcode, the OS will process your background push immediately.
+This is *not* the case when your app is running without Xcode.
+As such, you should not rely on your app immediately processing background pushes when they are received by the OS.